Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Metafields

-Metafields in Shopify are like adding a single extra detail to an item in your store.
-For example, you might add metafield to product Shopify that says:
+Think of metafields in Shopify as individual data points you attach to specific items in your store.
+For example, you could add metafield to product Shopify like:

 Fabric composition: 100% Cotton